 Why is the brewery named the Guinness Open Gate Brewery?

-In 2015 we opened the longstanding pilot brewery at St James's Gate to the public.
-We literally opened the gate to the place in which innovative brewers have long been working to explore new beers for Guinness, so we called it the Open Gate Brewery.
+In 2015 we opened the long-standing pilot brewery at St James's Gate to the public.
+We quite literally opened the gate to the Guinness Product Research Unit, where brewers had been dreaming up new beers since 1904.

-The Guinness Open Gate Brewery is on the site of the historic Calvert distillery in Baltimore County, 10 miles from downtown Baltimore and 30 miles northeast of Washington DC.
+The Guinness Open Gate Brewery embraces this history by being located on the site of the historic Calvert distillery in Baltimore County, 10 miles from downtown Baltimore and 30 miles northeast of Washington, DC.

-The distillery, originally called the Maryland Distilling Company, was the first opened after prohibition in Maryland, in 1933.
-For decades it distilled, barrel-aged and bottled several spirits brands, notably the Lord Calvert Whisky brand.
-In 2001 the site was acquired by Diageo as part of the purchase of Seagram, and spirits aging and bottling continued at scale until 2015 (and actually continues to this day as a live production site).
+The distillery, originally called the Maryland Distilling Company, was the first opened after Prohibition ended in 1933.
+For decades it distilled, barrel-aged, and bottled several spirits brands, notably the Lord Calvert Whisky brand.

 Geographically, we couldn't be in a better location, with several large cities within driving distance, including Baltimore, Washington, DC, Philadelphia, and New York City.